 Welcome to Drumcliff

 Benbulben's beauty was not lost on WB Yeats.
 Before the poet died in Menton, France, in 1939, he had requested: 'If I die here, bury me up there on the mountain, and then after a year or so, dig me up and bring me privately to Sligo.'
-His wishes were honoured in 1948, when his body was interred in the churchyard at Drumcliff, where his great-grandfather had been rector.
+His wishes were apparently followed in 1948, when what was thought to be his body was interred in the churchyard at Drumcliff, where his great-grandfather had been rector.
+Doubts later emerged as to exactly whose bones had been reburied.